-3 International Federation of Robotics' World Robotics Report 2022 and World Robotics Report 2023
+3 International Federation of Robotics' World Robotics Report 2022 and World Robotics Report 2023 of robotics clusters to create new products powered by robotics and AI - to help people in their places of work and their homes.

 The UK has an opportunity to be a producer of robots, and not just a consumer - creating jobs and delivering economic growth.
 But we need to move fast, and build on what we have at The National Robotarium in Edinburgh.